 (Seriously, check out this video of my two-year old flying on her scooter a few years ago.
 Sniff.
 How she’s grown.)

 Fast forward to today and I’ve got four kids now — 10, 7, 6, and 4 — all of whom ride like pros.
-My older ones are now on the two-wheel Maxi Sprite, and my little ones on upgraded versions of their old Mini Micro scooters, with their beloved old ones still in rotation.
+My older ones are now on the two-wheeled Micro Sprite Kickboard, and my little ones on upgraded versions of their old Mini Deluxe, an upgraded version of their old Mini Micro scooters, with their beloved old ones still in rotation.

 So if you’re looking for a first scooter for your child this holiday season, here’s why I’ve loved the Micro Kickboard scooters for my own children, and why I think they could be perfect for your kids too.